thecjharries/ansible-include_vars-issue/README.md

 $ git clone https://github.com/thecjharries/ansible-include_vars-issue && cd ansible-include_vars-issue
 $ vagrant up
 ```
+### Windows

+You'll either need [to change your boot config](http://www.hanselman.com/blog/SwitchEasilyBetweenVirtualBoxAndHyperVWithABCDEditBootEntryInWindows81.aspx) or use `--provider=hyperv` to get this to work.

+## Results

 The output below is from PowerShell on a Windows 10 Insider build.
 It will either show up with the first `vagrant up`, or you can run `vagrant provision` to isolate it.
 ```
 $ vagrant provision